The 5 Best Places to Sell your Stuff

 Technically, it’s not selling, but it may make a lot of sense to donate versus sell.
 If you itemize your taxes (and even if you don’t), definitely give stuff away that you cannot sell elsewhere.
 If you itemize, realize that you can deduct the assigned value of what you’re giving away.

-If you’re in the 15% tax bracket, it might actually make sense for you to donate a sweater that you value at $20 (a $3 tax deduction) versus selling it for $2 at a garage sale.
+If you’re in the 35% tax bracket and itemize your deductions (versus claiming the standard deduction), it might actually make sense for you to donate a sweater that you value at $20 (a $3 tax deduction) versus selling it for $2 at a garage sale.
 When you do donate, make sure to document a complete list of what you’re giving away and get a receipt from the charity that you’re donating to.

 Of course, you should donate out of the goodness of your heart, regardless of the potential financial benefit.